 Search for any Kulula flight with Alternative Airlines and pay with PayPal!
 Alternative Airlines accepts PayPal on any Kulula flight and over 600 other airlines.
 PayPal would appear as a payment option when you purchased a Kulula flight ticket.

 Frequent Flyer Programme

 Kulula's loyalty programme was Avios.
-With Avios loyalty card, Kulula travellers could earn and spend points on car rental, hotels, and flight tickets.
-Other Airlines that use Avios as a frequent flyer programme includes Iberia, British Airways, Aer Lingus and Vueling.
+With the Avios loyalty card, Kulula travellers could earn and spend points on car rental, hotels, and flight tickets.
+Other Airlines that use Avios as a frequent flyer programme include Iberia, British Airways, Aer Lingus and Vueling.

 Kulula ceased its operations in June 2022.
 This means that you can no longer buy Kulula flights with Alternative Airlines or with Kulula directly.
 Alternatively, if you wish to fly to similar destinations as Kulula you can look at flights with South African Airways, RwandAir or Ethiopian Airways.

 Kulula was owned by a subsidiary of Comair Ltd, which also. operated flights as a franchisee of British Airways.
 Kulula ceased its operation in July 2020 due to o financial complications caused by the Coronavirus pandemic.